matteodem/meteor-server-session/README.md

 Meteor ServerSession
 =====================

 This package provides a simple serverside implementation of the [Session](http://docs.meteor.com/#session).
+You can use it for site wide configuration, the server side session does not differ per user.
 It uses the same API:

 ```javascript
 ServerSession.set(key, value);